 ‘Prepare for your blood to boil as Eldred is used as a pawn in the hands of his arrogant superiors…..
 You’ll be angry, you’ll be sad that the lessons of history have still not been learnt, but you’ll also be entertained by this well-written and researched book.
 Don’t Google Eldred’s fate – read this and find out for yourself.

-There’s also a write-up in the Stratford Herald.
+There’s also a write-up in the Stratford Observer.
 Many thanks to both these publications.

 The BBC’s foreign correspondent Lyse Doucet says the unending war in Afghanistan is ‘the deadliest conflict in the world’ after 2,307 people were killed in just one month.